Zinc Oxide Uses: Medicinal Creams, Calamine Lotion, and Sunscreen

 At the moment, zinc oxide seems to be the best sunscreen (in my opinion) even when it exists as nanoparticles.
 The version that I use gives a slightly white tinge to my skin even though it contains zinc oxide in nanoparticle form.
 I like the other ingredients in the sunscreen and find it to be effective at preventing sunburn, however, so I continue to use it.

 Sunscreen manufacturers often coat the zinc oxide nanoparticles to make them less reactive with sunlight, causing fewer potentially dangerous free radicals to form.
 Free radicals can damage DNA.
-However, even if these free radicals do form, the evidence so far suggests that they can't penetrate into the living area of healthy skin.
+Even if these free radicals do form, however, the evidence obtained so far suggests that they can't penetrate into the living area of healthy skin.
 Hopefully further research will clarify whether nanoparticles can pass through damaged skin, and if so, what we can do to protect ourselves.

 Are you concerned about sunscreen safety?

 Zinc oxide is a useful substance that also has a high degree of safety, with the possible exception of zinc oxide nanoparticles.
 It's been used as a skin treatment for many years and even today is sold in pharmacies to help treat skin problems and maintain health.
 It's a versatile chemical.
 A zinc oxide cream or lotion is a very helpful substance to keep in the home.